Children's book author

 Federation of Children's Book Groups Conference

-We spoke about life as small independent publishers and specifically about the fact that we all publish 'diversely' in some way,
+Small Publisher's Panel, Reading, March 2017 Life as small independent publishers and specifically about the fact that we all publish 'diversely' in some way, featuring children who are under-represented or making books from around the world available to UK readers. |

-With the Danish Editor, Kaya Hoff, of Gyldendal Publishing in Denmark, and Chair, Joy Court, I took part in a discussion about Little Frog, originally published in Denmark and acquired by Alanna Books for the UK market.
+London, February 2016 Organised by the Danish Embassy, the Nordic Literature Festival was a celebration of Nordic literature in translation.
+With the Danish Editor, Kaya Hoff, of Gyldendal Publishing in Denmark, and Chair, Joy Court, I took part in a discussion about Little Frog, originally published in Denmark and acquired by me for Alanna Books for the UK market. |

 Early Years Training